yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 ## Comparison with Kotlin coroutines

 Cancellation in Kotlin coroutines works similarly.
-Both system
+Both systems

 - are cooperative,
 - use an exception to deliver the interruption / cancellation signal.